calmjs/calmjs.bower/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To ensure that the |calmjs| installation is functioning correctly, the
-built-in testsuite can be executed by the following:
+built-in testsuite can be executed by the following command:

 .. code:: sh